Portrait of a Woman in Yellow (detail of an unfinished portrait showing the underpainting in the shadowed side of the face)

 The Royal Collection, Buckingham Palace, London

 After the initial outline drawing was completed, Vermeer began the "dead coloring" (or underpainting as it is called today), one of the most important stages in his working procedure.
-Without a thorough knowledge and mastery of the underpainting technique, the extraordinary pictorial unity which characterizes Vermeer's most mature pictures may not have been easily achieved.
+Without a thorough knowledge and mastery of the underpainting technique, the extraordinary unity which characterizes Vermeer's most mature pictures may not have been easily achieved.
 The underpainting technique greatly facilitates the realization of finely balanced compositions, accurate depictions of light and chromatic subtleties.

 The Sacrifice of Isaac